 Metro Station: Bastille

-The Marais is the Parisians favourite district.
+The Marais is the Parisians favorite district.
 The architectonic style of this neighborhood is unique and it feels like you are in a little village inside of a big city.

 You can start your walk from Place de la Bastille, the symbol of the French Revolution, where the French crowd destroyed the Bastille in July 1789.
 Nowadays there are no remains of the prison.

-At the centre of the square there is the July Column, dedicated to the Second French Revolution (1830).
+At the center of the square there is the July Column, dedicated to the Second French Revolution (1830).

 At Place de la Bastille you can also see the modern Bastille Opera house.